NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Whispering Cairn.md

   - 3: [[Water Mephit]]
 ```

-The insane water elemental still dwells here, spending much of its time spinning in a tight vortex in area 20.
+The insane water mephits still dwell here, spending much of its their spinning in a tight vortex in area 20.

 ### Tactics
 It notices the PCs the second one of them touches the water, and swiftly moves to intercept them.
 The elemental will try to attack any torch bearing character first.
 It has darkvision to 60 feet and would prefer to fight without a light.
 IT waits until the torchbearer is in the middle of the area before attempting to quench the torch.